Codex

 Many books also fail to address such fundamental principles as Perfection or Reception, without which full prognostic judgment becomes severely limited.
 Others rely heavily upon a "cookbook approach"—a mechanical collection of ready-made interpretations rather than genuine chart analysis.

 For that reason, the mere publication of isolated chart examples does not by itself demonstrate that we are dealing with a truly rigorous and internally coherent prognostic system.
-The real question is never how many books have been written, but how stable and reproducible the method remains across a large number of real charts.
+The real question is never how many books have been written, but how stable and reproducible the system remains across a large number of real charts.

 And while Greer’s work—despite numerous flaws in judgments—still preserves a certain internal coherence, much of the geomantic material derived from the Hermetic Order of the Golden Dawn and its related authors functions more as a historical curiosity than as a practically reliable prognostic system, despite its undeniable role in popularizing geomancy during the twentieth century.